3obby/ai/DEVELOPMENT_AND_DEPLOYMENT.md

   return new NextResponse("Unauthorized", { status: 401 });
 }

-// Continue with authorized request handling...
+// Continue with API logic using userId...
 ```

 4. **Client-Side Implementation**: